 Suffice to say, the day of her move turned out to be a nightmare.
 Things started off OK, especially considering how quickly the men loaded up the truck; when that was done she said she’d meet them at the new place.

-But then an hour went by- and then another.
+But then an hour went by and then another.
 It took them 2.5 hours to drive the truck a total of three miles.
 Why?
 Because she didn’t get a contract and the men wanted to bill her for 4 hours of work.

 To make things worse, when they began to unload her furniture, they scratched the wooden floors at her new place.
-The scratch, she said, was not only 18 inches long, it was deep, and the edges were sharp.
+The scratch, she said, was not only 18 inches long, but it also was deep, and the edges were sharp.

 When she complained, one of the men suggested she “fix it with a marker.”
 When she complained again, about the excessive amount of time it took for the men to arrive at the new place, in addition to the damage they’d done to her floor, they yelled back, demanding payment.

-At this point it had been a long day and she just wanted them gone- and she handed them cash.
+At this point, it had been a long day and she just wanted them gone- and she handed them cash.